AnneFischer/cocoon-project/README.md

 ## Step 2: Evaluation

 The final trained models are provided in the `trained_models` folder.
-The final models are evaluated on the test set and performance is given in terms of AUC and AP.
-The optimal hyperparameters are provided in the `best_params.json` file and the optional_model part (when EHG data and clinical data are combined) has to be put in the `optional_model_dict` and `bidirectional_lstm_dict`, which are placed at the top of the `evaluation.py` file.
-The name of your final model has to be specified in the `final_models.json` file.
+We performed nested cross-validation to obtain a more robust performance estimate.
+In total, there are 5 separate models, all trained on 1 of the 5 folds, for each model type (e.g. a TCN model using peak frequency as data reduction method on only EHG data is 1 model type), and there are 12 model types.
+The final models are evaluated on the test set of a specific fold and performance is given in terms of mean AUC and AP over the 5 folds.
+The optimal hyperparameters are provided in the `best_params.json` file and are based on the csv files which contain the results of the hyperoptimization runs in the `hyperparameter` folder.
+The optional_model part (when EHG data and clinical data are combined) has to be put in the `optional_model_dict` and `bidirectional_lstm_dict`, which are placed at the top of the `evaluation.py` file.
+The name of your final models has to be specified in the `final_models.json` file.

 Usage: